 - Portable barbecues are not permitted for safety reasons.
 There are no barbecue areas in Bold Park, however facilities are available across Perry Lakes Drive at the Perry Lakes Picnic Area.

 - Cycling is limited to Scenic Walk and Scenic Drive.
 Please observe a (40 kph speed limit) on Scenic Drive.
-Scenic Walk is a designated shared use pedestrian/cycle path (10 kph speed limit) so please keep left and give way to pedestrians.
+Scenic Walk is a designated shared use pedestrian/cycle path (15 kph speed limit; uphill only for cyclists) so please keep left and give way to pedestrians.

 - Keep updated on notices that will affect your visit to Bold Park.
 This is particularly important for all weekend visitors and function guests.